 The reasons for the lack of symptoms in people with bacteriuria are not well understood.
 However, scientists agree that asymptomatic bacteriuria is a strong predictor of a subsequent symptomatic UTI.

-The study concluded that use of an IUD is a risk factor for urinary tract infection and should be considered carefully, especially in women with a history of previous recurrent UTIs.
+The study concluded that the use of an IUD is a risk factor for urinary tract infection and should be considered carefully, especially in women with a history of previous recurrent UTIs.

 Read about alternative options to decrease the number of bacteria in your urine and heal your bladder lining.

-#3 IUD & UTI: Bacteria Grows On IUD
+#3 IUD & UTI: Bacteria Grow On IUD

 Bacteria are ever present in our bodies but human microbiome, in most cases, manages to balance out pathogenic and beneficial bacteria of the host.
-What happens when we introduce a new material into the existing ecosystem?
+What happens when we introduce new material into the existing ecosystem?

 Here is an interesting case of a patient with an IUD infected by E.coli.
 A previously healthy woman contracted UTI four times in just seven months, several months after IUD insertion.